-First, make a backup of your Omada Controller before installing.
-Either use the web UI or copy the whole content of the subdirectory data in /opt/tplink/EAPController or /opt/tplink/OmadaController to a backup directory.
-You can later move the data directory back in place to the new controller version (stop the controller, move the data directory into its place, restart the controller).
+First, make a backup of your Omada Controller's settings before installing.
+Either use the web UI or copy the whole content of the subdirectory data in /opt/tplink/OmadaController to a backup directory.
+You can later move the data directory back into the new controller version.

 Install the new version of Omada Controller with:

 dpkg -i omada-controller_3.2.10-3_all.deb

 After a successful installation the controller will be started automatically.

 - Ignore the warnings from dpkg about some directories which can't be deleted. dpkg will remove files from older versions of the same package omada-controller, but it won't delete the old database directory (unless you do a manual purge before installing).
 This means that your database and settings from previous versions of Omada Controller will be retained - you can copy the files in the data subdirectory over to the new version.
 See »Restoring Omada Controller settings« below.

 - Installation directory is /opt/tplink/OmadaController-3.2.10.
 The symlink /opt/tplink/OmadaController is a short-hand alias to the installation directory.